StevenBlack/hosts/readme_template.md

 **Currently this amalgamated hosts file contains @NUM_ENTRIES@ unique entries.**

+Brazilian Portuguese translation available [here](https://github.com/muthdra/hosts-ptbr).

 ## Goals of this amalgamated hosts file

-The goals of this repo are to
+The goals of this repo are to:

-1) automatically combine high-quality lists of hosts,
+1. automatically combine high-quality lists of hosts,

-2) de-dupe the resultant combined list,
+2. de-dupe the resultant combined list,

-3) and keep the resultant file reasonably sized.
+3. and keep the resultant file reasonably sized.

 A high-quality source is defined here as one that is actively curated.
 A hosts source should be frequently updated by its maintainers with both additions and removals.
 The larger the hosts file, the higher the level of